Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

-Finally, going one step beyond \equ{e:can}, we also consider the first non-trivial term in the power series expansion of $\omega$, which can be interpreted as the $n$th derivative $D^n\omega$ of $\omega$ evaluated at $k$ Lie elements.
-More explicitly,
+A step beyond \equ{e:can}, we can also consider the first nontrivial term $\omega^{(n)}$ in the power series expansion of $\omega$ as a function on conjugate elements of $L$.
+More precisely, by \Lem{l:gleps0}, we can refashion $\omega$ as a map